Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: The Spacewalk-18 Dataset

-Our dataset divides the mission performed by the astronauts in a multi-hour spacewalk live stream into several steps.
-Each step is described by an animated video clip, the transcription of its narration, and an annotated caption.
-Our step recognition task aims to recognize these steps from the mission recording.
-Given a timestamp $t$ and a constant context window length $w$ minutes, a model is tasked with determining the step ocurring at timestamp $t$ based on the information provided in the clip $\left[t-w/2, t+w/2\right]$.
-Suppose the mission is composed of $K$ steps.
-The model should produce a label from $\{0, 1, 2, \cdots, K\}$, where label $0$ stands for ``Irrelevant''.

-Here, the information in clip $\left[t-w/2, t+w/2\right]$ includes the corresponding video clip and all the transcriptions that intersect with this clip, making it a video-language task.
-We test models with different context window lengths to investigate their ability to understand the context.
+\textbf{Task 1 - Step Recognition.} Our dataset divides the multi-hour spacewalk recording into several steps.
+Each step is described by an animated video clip, the transcript of its narration, and an annotated caption.
+Our step recognition task aims to recognize these steps from the spacewalk recording.
+Given a timestamp $t$ and the list of $K$ steps in the corresponding spacewalk mission, a model is tasked with determining the step occurring at timestamp $t$ by predicting a label from $\{0, 1, 2, \cdots, K\}$ (label $0$ stands for ``Irrelevant'').
+We notice that temporal contexts are crucial for recognizing the steps, from which we can see the astronauts' actions and know the completed and remaining steps.
+However, current video-language models are incapable of digesting hours-long spacewalk recordings.
+So we set a context window length $w$ and offer the video clip $\left[t-w/2, t+w/2\right]$ to the model.
+The clip includes both visual content and textual speech transcripts.
+We test models with varying $w$ to investigate their ability to understand temporal contexts.

-\textbf{Test Set Construction.} We sample 2000 test instances from each spacewalk mission in the test set.
+We construct 2000 samples from each training, validation, and test video, resulting in an average of 1 sample for every 10 seconds of video.
+As the visual content of spacewalk videos does not change rapidly, these samples are sufficient to represent an entire video.
 To balance the categories, $2000/(K+1)$ timestamps are uniformly sampled from each step's corresponding video clips.
-These timestamps are used as the middle timestamps $t$ in the task definition above across different context window lengths.
+These timestamps are used as the middle timestamps $t$ in the task definition above across different context lengths.

-\textbf{Evaluation Metrics.} We use Accuracy, Precision, Recall, F1 score, and mean Average Precision (mAP) to evaluate the model performances.
-They are detailed in Appendix.